lizrice/katacoda-scenarios/microscanner/step2.md

 Run the build command, and this time it should succeed:

 `docker build --build-arg TOKEN=$token --no-cache .`{{execute}}

+You should see the command output finishes with `Successfully built <image ID>`.

 # Notes and next step